 Christmas and History

 According to history, at the end of the third century, church officials chose December 25 to coincide with pagan festivals honoring Saturn, the Roman god of agriculture, and Mithra, the Persian god of light.
 As a result, it became easier to persuade Rome’s pagan citizens that Christianity was the empire’s official religion.
 It is for this reason that Christmas is regarded as paganism.
-At this point, it appears that everything is being done for political reasons rather than to commemorate the birth of our Lord, Jesus Christ.
+At this point, it appears that everything is being done for political reasons rather than to commemorate the birth of Jesus, our Messiah.

-Christmas and Me
+What is Christmas to Me

 But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—Ephesians 2:4-5